Neo23x0/yarGen/README.md

 ### Installation

-1. Make sure you have at least 3GB of RAM on the machine you plan to use yarGen (5GB if opcodes should be included in rule generation, use with --opcodes)
+1. Make sure you have at least 3GB of RAM on the machine you plan to use yarGen (5GB if opcodes are included in rule generation, use with --opcodes)
 2. Clone the git repository
 3. Install all dependancies with ```sudo pip install scandir lxml naiveBayesClassifier pefile``` (@twpDone reported that in case of errors try ```sudo pip install pefile``` and ```sudo pip3 install scandir lxml naiveBayesClassifier```)
 4. Clone and install [Binarly-SDK](https://github.com/binarlyhq/binarly-sdk/) and install it with ```python ./setup.py install```